jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 Replace the values for `ssid` and `wpa_passphrase`.
 The `wpa_passphrase` has to be at least 8 characters long.

+To create an open access point, you could use an even simpler configuration like this

+    --- /etc/hostapd.conf ---
+    interface=uap0
+    driver=nl80211
+    channel=7
+    ssid=duovero

-An explanation for all options can be found here - [hostapd.conf][hostapd-conf].
+An explanation for all of the `hostapd.conf` options can be found here - [hostapd.conf][hostapd-conf].

 #### hostapd - /etc/default/hostapd